 Senior Editor-at-Large, Fortune Magazine

-Now in his fourth decade at Fortune, Colvin is one of business journalism’s sharpest and most respected commentators on leadership, management, globalization, regulation, corporate governance, competition, the economy, the InfoTech revolution, human performance, and related issues.
+As Fortune’s senior-editor-at-large, Colvin is one of business journalism’s sharpest and most respected commentators on leadership, management, globalization, government regulation, corporate governance, competition, the economy, the infotech revolution, human performance, and related issues.
 He is also one of America’s preeminent business broadcasters.
 Since 1995, he has made over 15,000 daily broadcasts on CBS Radio Network and reaches seven million listeners each week.

 As a speaker, Colvin has presented to hundreds of audiences across six continents.
 He is known for bringing clarity to the most important and complex issues impacting business and the economy.
-He is also a skilled on-stage interviewer whose subjects have included Jack Welch, Henry Kissinger, Richard Branson, the Prince of Wales, Bill Gates, Alan Greenspan, Steve Case, Ted Turner, George H.W.
+He is also a skilled panel moderator, emcee, and interviewer whose subjects have included Ben Bernanke, Larry Summers, Janet Yellen, Henry Kissinger, Richard Branson, the Prince of Wales, Bill Gates, Colin Powell, Jack Welch, Alan Greenspan, Ted Turner, Warren Buffett, George H.W.
 Bush, George W. Bush, and many others.